elijahsamuels/rosie/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+We're going to attempt to push to Github AND Gitlab.
+Take 1.
+This should fail since I don't have Gitlab CLI installed.